 USE AND DISCLOSURE OF PHI

-Arbor Hospice may use and disclose your health information, information that constitutes protected health information (PHI) as defined in the Privacy Rule of the Administrative Simplification provisions of the Health Insurance Portability and Accountability Act of 1996, for purposes of providing you treatment, obtaining payment for your care and conducting health care operations.
+Arbor Hospice may use and disclose your health information, information that constitutes protected health information (PHI) as defined in the Privacy Rule of the Administrative Simplification provisions of the Health Insurance Portability and Accountability Act (HIPAA) of 1996, for purposes of providing you treatment, obtaining payment for your care and conducting health care operations.
 Arbor Hospice has established policies to guard against unnecessary use and disclosure of your PHI.
 This Notice describes how we protect your PHI and what rights you have regarding your PHI.

 Treatment, Payment and Health Care Operations